KennethTrecy/comroconbu/README.md

 - `configureUnnamedSource`.
 Suitable when specifying unnamed source.
 - `configureSourceDirectory`.
 Suitable when specifying a collection of unnamed source files which may have common plugin(s) and/or external package(s).
+- `getCommonInfo`.
+Returns common information used to create configurations of others.

 Some of those methods may create an instance of one of the following classes:
 - [`NamedSourceFile`](src/source_file/named_source_file.js).
 Created by `configureNamedSource`